anilrajrimal1/GuffGaff-Hub/README.md

 ## Contribution Guidelines

 We welcome contributions!
-If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.
+If you have ideas for improvements or new features, feel free to open an ISSUE or submit a pull request(PR).

 ## License